West Chester, Pennsylvania: Culture and media

 The West Chester Public Library has provided library services to area residents since 1872.
 It currently has a collection of 50,000 items and receives 110,000 visits every year.
 The Francis Harvey Green Library on the university campus has additional collections.

 The Daily Local News, headquartered in West Chester, covers Chester County events.
 WCHE (1520 AM) broadcasts from downtown West Chester and is a local commercial radio station that provides news and entertainment to Chester County.
 The Quad is the student-run newspaper of West Chester University.
 Published since 1932, it covers not only campus events, but also regional and national news.
 Radio station WCUR (91.7 FM) broadcasts from the borough and is managed by university students.

-The flag of West Chester was officially adopted by Borough Council and debuted in early 2019, after a contest sponsored by local business The Fence Authority.
+The flag of West Chester was officially adopted by Borough Council and debuted in early 2019, after a contest sponsored by local business The Fence Authority and its founder John DiGiuseppe.
 The winning design was created by Julie Allen.
 The six gold ribbons on the flag represent the six original streets of West Chester: Market, Gay, High, Chestnut, Walnut, and Church.
 The flag is in the official colors of the borough, Pantone Blue 7455C and Pantone Gold 123C.